When can I claim special circumstances?

 A decision based on family or personal circumstances is more subjective than one based on medical grounds.

-Depending on the nature of the circumstances, supporting evidence may include a medical certificate or letter from a counsellor, doctor or police officer.
+Depending on the nature of the circumstances, supporting evidence may include a medical certificate, carer's certificate, or a letter from a relevant professional (such as a counsellor, QUT Harassment and Discrimination Adviser, police officer, or funeral director).

 The supporting documentation must contain the name, date and contact details of the person providing the evidence.
-It should also demonstrate the impact these circumstances have had on your ability to complete your studies.
+It should also demonstrate the impact these circumstances have had on your ability to complete your studies, assignments or exams.

 Employment-related circumstances